Publisher pauses promotion of Blake Bailey’s best-selling Philip Roth biography over sexual assault claims

 “I can assure you I have never had non-consensual sex of any kind, with anybody, ever, and if it comes to a point I shall vigorously defend my reputation and livelihood,” Bailey wrote in the email sent to the women, the Times reported.
 “Meanwhile, I appeal to your decency: I have a wife and young daughter who adore and depend on me, and such a rumor, even untrue, would destroy them.”

-On Monday, the Los Angeles Times reported that The Story Factory literary agency had ended its business with Bailey.
+On Monday, the Los Angeles Times reported that the Story Factory literary agency had ended its business with Bailey.

 “Immediately after we learned of the disturbing allegations made against Blake Bailey, The Story Factory terminated its agency representation with Mr. Bailey,” the agency said in a statement to the Times.

 On Wednesday, Bailey’s publisher W.W.
-Norton announced that it had taken the rare step of putting a shipment of “Philip Roth” copies on hold and said it would pause promotion of the book.
+Norton announced it had taken the rare step of putting a shipment of “Philip Roth” copies on hold and said it would pause promotion of the book.

 “These allegations are serious,” a spokesperson for W.W.
 Norton said in a statement, the New York Times reported.
 “In light of them, we have decided to pause the shipping and promotion of ‘Philip Roth: The Biography’ pending any further information that may emerge.”